betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 ## <a name='experiences-in-actual-use'>Experiences in actual use</a>

-In this section, we try to capture some high level, subjective assessments, of the products in useful terms as well as the products perceived suitability in various usage scenarios based on experiences from actual use.
+In this section, we capture some high-level, subjective assessments of the products as well as their perceived suitability in various usage scenarios, based on experiences from actual use.

-We use a 4-point Likert subjective quality scale here
+We use a 4-point Likert subjective quality scale:

 1. **Excellent** - Product truly enables/facilitates the use case.
 2. **Good** - Product supports the use case well.
 3. **Workable** - Product handles the use case but overlooking some shortcomings.
-4. **Poor** - Product really doesn't support this use-case without relying upon other tools.
+4. **Poor** - Product really doesn't support this use case without relying upon other tools.

 ### <a name='technical-project-meetings'>Technical project meetings</a>

-A technical project meeting involves a lot of technical dialog and technical diagrams some of which are either created or revised and shared live.
-This kind of technical exchange can involve shared screens, shared whiteboards and shared annotations.
+A technical project meeting involves a lot of technical dialog and technical diagrams, some of which are either created or revised and shared live.
+This kind of technical exchange can involve shared screens, shared whiteboards, and shared annotations.
 Anyone on the team may use a *screen grab* tool or even a cell phone to capture and save content that is created this way.

 ### <a name='hands-on-trainings'>Hands-on trainings</a>

-In hands-on training scenarios raise-hand, chat and even break-out room features can be important.
-Breakout rooms can be useful for training helpers to virtually sit with a participant that is running into problems and needs some direct help without interrupting the training leader.
-Break-out rooms are also useful in this use case for the hands-on leader and helpers to *walk the virtual room* and check in on individual participants even looking at their screen and work.
+In hands-on training scenarios, raise-hand, chat, and even break-out room features can be important.
+Breakout rooms can be useful for people (e.g., helpers for the training session) to sit virtually with participants who encounter problems and needs some direct help without interrupting the training leader.
+Breakout rooms also are helpful in this use case for the hands-on leader and helpers to *walk the virtual room* and check on individual participants, even looking at their screen and work.

 ### <a name='pair-programming'>Pair programming</a>

 Most of the products described here are excellent for virtual [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
-In fact, pair programming with these technologies is likely *easier* than in a traditional scenario where the two participants might have to squint over a single laptop screen.
+In fact, pair programming with these technologies is likely *easier* than in a traditional scenario, where the two participants might have to squint over a single laptop screen.

 ### <a name='interviewing'>Interviewing</a>

 Interviewing involves people meeting for the first time.
-It really requires good high definition video, good audio and good, reliable network performance to be fully effective.
+Interviewing requires good high-definition video, good audio, and reliable network performance to be fully effective.
 Chances are, whether these products are really suitable in this use case probably depends more on prevailing network performance at the time the interview is conducted than anything else.
 There are some